 CI/CD pipeline engines.
 CI/CD allows the DevOps teams to frequently validate and deliver robust applications to the end-users through automation during the development lifecycle.

 The DevOps monitoring tools enable the DevOps developer to observe the application performance and security layer of the code releases of the systems, networks, and the complete infrastructure.

-Containers are the runtime platform for the software on a shared O/S. Docker is the most well-known containerization software, while Microsoft also offers specific windows based container options.
+Containers are the runtime platform for the software on a shared O/S. Docker is the most well-known containerization software, while Microsoft also offers specific Windows-based container options.

-Source code is compiled into an artifact for testing.
+The source code is compiled into an artifact for testing.
 Artifact repositories enable version-controlled, object-based outputs effectively.

+Q.9.
 How many DBMS technologies are available for full-stack development?